C-Norton/C-Norton/readme.md

 Platform | Proficiency | Notes
 ------ | ----- | ------
 WebCRD | :large_blue_diamond: :large_blue_diamond: :large_blue_diamond: :large_blue_diamond: :large_blue_diamond: | WebCRD is a platform for Web2Print implementation and commercial printshop management.
 My current role is to serve as vendor support for WebCRD.
 As such, I am proficient in it to the greatest degree that would ever be necessary for other roles.
+I serve as a line of communication between development and our customers in identifying, diagnosing, and resolving issues of all sizes and natures.
 </details>
 </ul>